 - Repeating anything spoken to them (echolalia)

 - Shrinking vocabulary

 - Increased muscle tone (rigidity)

 - Movement/coordination difficulties (apraxia)

 Exams and Tests

-The doctor will ask about your medical history and symptoms.
+The health care provider will ask about the medical history and symptoms.

 - Assessment of the mind and behavior (neuropsychological assessment)

 - Brain MRI